 The Bodhisatta was once an ascetic.
 The queen was charming, graceful, and nearly as beautiful as a goddess, and the king loved her very much.
 When she died, the king became deeply depressed.
 He had her body washed with oil and ointment and put her under his bed, where he lay crying for seven days.
 He wouldn’t eat and nobody could cheer him up.

 The young man went to tell the king this news, and he was overjoyed.
-He went to his park and greeted the Bodhisatta, asking if what he had been told was true.
+The king went to his park and greeted the Bodhisatta, asking if what he had been told was true.
 The Bodhisatta assured him that it was.
 He explained that the queen had been so vain she did few virtuous acts during her life and so was reborn as a dung beetle.
-The king was incredulous, but the Bodhisatta said to follow him and they encountered two dung beetles rolling a lump of cow dung.
+The king was incredulous, but he followed the Bodhisatta and they encountered two dung beetles rolling a lump of cow dung.
 The Bodhisatta called them forward and gave the former queen the power of speech.
-She confirmed who she’d been before and then expressed undying love for her present husband, saying if she was able she would kill the king and cover her dung beetle husband’s feet with the blood flowing from his throat.
+She confirmed who she’d been before and then expressed undying love for her present husband, saying if she was able, she would kill the king and cover her dung beetle husband’s feet with the blood flowing from his throat.
 This encounter revived the king and he thanked the Bodhisatta.
 He returned to the palace, had his queen’s body removed, eventually remarried, and continued to rule in righteousness.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples began longing for his wife from his lay life.
 The king and queen were earlier births of he and his wife, and the Buddha told him this story so he knew she had previously caused him great misery and he should not crave her now.

 The young man who talked with the Bodhisatta was Sariputta, one of the Buddha’s top disciples.